Enteric Physiology and Imaging Facility

-Use of the Enteric Physiology and Imaging Facility must be requested in the CRTU section of the IRBe application.
-Requests are reviewed by Dr. Camilleri, facility director.
-Upon approval, users work with Duane Burton, facility supervisor, to schedule specific blocks of time in the facility.
+Use of the EPIF must be requested in the CRTU section of the Mayo Clinic Institutional Review Board (IRB) application (IRBe).
+Requests are reviewed by the EPIF supervisor or manager.
+Upon approval, users schedule specific blocks of time in the facility.

 Investigators interested in using the facility should plan ahead.
-During the protocol development process, contact Mr. Burton to discuss project scope and obtain a cost estimate.
-He can also guide you through completing the CRTU section on the IRBe application, assist with flow sheet development, and advise you on the required involvement of the investigative team during study execution.
+During the protocol development process, contact Duane Burton or Irene Busciglio to discuss project scope and obtain a cost estimate.
+They can also guide you through completing the CRTU section on the IRBe application, assist with flow sheet development, and advise you on the required involvement of the investigative team during study execution.

 During the study, facility personnel work with the study team to coordinate and schedule subjects.
 Data acquired during testing is communicated to the team.
 At study completion, end-of-study information is given to the study team and data is archived by the facility.

-Initial cost estimates for Enteric Physiology and Imaging Facility services can be obtained from Duane Burton, facility supervisor.
+Initial cost estimates for Enteric Physiology and Imaging Facility services can be obtained from Duane Burton or Irene Busciglio.
 Official estimates for services will be communicated via a proposed CRTU budget from CCaTS.

 Location and hours